 The role of start-ups

-Deep tech start-ups are expected to have a large influence over the United Nations’ Sustainable Development Goals (SDGs).
+Deep tech start-ups are expected to have a large influence over the United Nations’ Sustainable Development Goals (SDGs) [a].
 Those of note include contributions towards health and well-being, industry, sustainable cities, responsible consumption, and production and climate action.

 However, they are also expected to face many challenges.
 For example, deep tech relies on innovation, which also welcomes patentable technology and many subsequent hurdles to take the product from research to market.
 This means it’s a lengthy process which requires larger amounts of investment capital to stay afloat, combined with the possibility that the research doesn’t work as expected.